 Students spend approximately half of their time in the classroom, with the rest used for hands-on training in labs and real-world situations developing and practicing the skills required for success in their chosen career field.

 Part-time courses are generally offered in the evenings and weekends, and consist of weekly classes for up to four months.
 Students can take individual courses that are of interest or follow a pre-determined series of courses to complete one of the programs offered part-time.

 Part-time studies at BCIT offer great flexibility in both course selection and scheduling.

 To take courses or start a program through part-time studies or distance education students select the courses they want to take, ensure they meet the prerequisites, register, and pay the fees.

-If a student plans to complete an entire program through part-time studies he or she should complete a Program Declaration Request.
+If a student plans to complete an entire program through part-time studies he/she or they should complete a Program Declaration Request.